grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.prefer-streaming-chunks
 [prefer_streaming_chunks: <boolean> | default = false]

+# (experimental) Request storegateway stream chunks.
+Storegateway will only
+# respond with a stream of chunks if the target storegateway supports this, and
+# this preference will be ignored by storegateway that do not support this.
+# CLI flag: -querier.prefer-streaming-chunks-storegateway
+[prefer_streaming_chunks_storegateway: <boolean> | default = false]

 # (experimental) Number of series to buffer per ingester when streaming chunks
 # from ingesters.
 # CLI flag: -querier.streaming-chunks-per-ingester-buffer-size
 [streaming_chunks_per_ingester_series_buffer_size: <int> | default = 256]

+# (experimental) Number of series to buffer per storegateway when streaming
+# chunks from storegateway.
+# CLI flag: -querier.streaming-chunks-per-ingester-buffer-size-storegateway
+[streaming_chunks_per_ingester_series_buffer_size_storegateway: <int> | default = 256]

 # (experimental) If true, when querying ingesters, only the minimum required
 # ingesters required to reach quorum will be queried initially, with other